tribeplatform/tribe-starter-app/README.md

 #### Cloning the repository

-1. Create your app at [partners.tribe.so](https://partners.tribe.so)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/tribeplatform/tribe-starter-app
    ```
-3. Install packages
+2. Install packages
    ```sh
    yarn
    ```
-4. Create your .env file by duplicating .env.example
+3. Create your .env file by duplicating .env.example
    ```js
    cp .env.example .env;
    ```
-5. Add the credentials of your app, database, etc in the .env
+4. Add the credentials of your app, database, etc in the .env

 <p align="right">(<a href="#top">back to top</a>)</p>